RMIT-Ace/git-and-github/docs/git.md

 1. You make changes to your project
 2. You add changes to staging area
 3. You update chagnes from staging area to Git's repository

+# Note on `.git` Hidden Folder

+- Git manages the contents within this folder
+- There should be only one and no nested or duplicate `.git` within this project directory
+- Directly changing the contents of this folder may permanently damage git repository
+- Removing this folder will permanently remove git repository